 \citet{PrioritizedExperienceReplay} propose using $\tilde{w}_i:=\dfrac{w_i}{\max_j w_j}$ instead of $w_i$, so that the importance sampling weight only reduces the size of the gradient.
-However, we find that this strategy would make the learning highly dependent on the hyperparameter $\epsilon_{p}$ in Eq.~(\ref{sampling priority}), because given a vanishing $|\delta_i|$, we have the corresponding priority $p_i\approx\epsilon_{p}^{\alpha}$ and therefore we have $\max_j w_j=\left(\frac{\sum_{j}p_j}{N}\cdot\epsilon_{p}^{-\alpha}\right)^{\beta}\propto \epsilon_{p}^{-\alpha\beta}$.
-As a result, the gradient in learning is scaled by the moving term $\max_j w_j$ which is controlled by $\alpha$, $\beta$ and $\epsilon_{p}$.
-For a given $\epsilon_a$ hyperparameter in the adaptive gradient descent optimizer, the overall decrease of the gradient caused by $\max_j w_j$ is equivalent to an increase of $\epsilon_a$, which effectively anneals the size of update steps of the gradient descent throughout learning.
-This makes $\epsilon_{p}$ an important learning hyperparameter, as also mentioned in \citet{LossAndPrioritizedSampling}, although this hyperparameter has been ignored in most of the existing works including the original proposal.
+However, we find that this strategy would make the learning highly dependent on the hyperparameter $\epsilon_{p}$ in Eq.~(\ref{sampling priority}), because given a data with vanishingly small $|\delta_i|$, its corresponding priority is $p_i\approx\epsilon_{p}^{\alpha}$, and therefore the term $\max_j w_j$ becomes $\max_j w_j\approx\left(\frac{\sum_{j}p_j}{N}\cdot\epsilon_{p}^{-\alpha}\right)^{\beta}\propto \epsilon_{p}^{-\alpha\beta}$.
+As a result, the gradient in learning is scaled by the term $\max_j w_j$ which is controlled by $\alpha$, $\beta$ and $\epsilon_{p}$, and $\max_j w_j$ changes throughout training and typically increases when the average of $|\delta_i|$ becomes large.
+For a given $\epsilon_a$ hyperparameter in the Adam optimizer, the overall decrease of the gradient caused by $\max_j w_j$ is equivalent to an increase of $\epsilon_a$, which effectively anneals the size of the update steps of the gradient descent.
+This makes $\epsilon_{p}$ an important learning hyperparameter, as also noted by \citet{LossAndPrioritizedSampling}, although this hyperparameter has been ignored in most of the relevant works including the original proposal.
 The results on \textit{Space Invaders} for different values of $\epsilon_{p}$ are plotted in Fig.~\ref{prioritization epsilon}, which use the experimental settings in Sec.~5.1.
-We can see that the performance is strongly dependent on $\epsilon_{p}$.
-This issue may partially explain the difficulties one encounters when reproducing previous results.
+It can be seen that the performance is strongly dependent on $\epsilon_{p}$.
+This issue may partially explain the difficulties one usually encounters when trying to reproduce published results.

-\paragraph{Lower bounded prioritization}To overcome this subtlety, we use the original importance sampling weight $w_i$ instead of $\tilde{w}_i$.
-As $|\delta_i|$ is heavily task-dependent, to remove the dependence of $p_i$ on $\epsilon_{p}$ for all the tasks, we use the average $\bar{p}:=\frac{\sum_{j}p_j}{N}$ to bound $p_i$ from below instead of using $\epsilon_{p}$, which prevents $p_i$ from vanishing.
+\paragraph{Lower bounded prioritization}To remove this subtlety, we use the original importance sampling weight $w_i$ instead of $\tilde{w}_i$.
+As $|\delta_i|$ is heavily task-dependent, to remove the dependence of $p_i$ on $\epsilon_{p}$ for all the tasks, we make use of the average $\bar{p}:=\frac{\sum_{j}p_j}{N}$ to bound $p_i$ from below instead of simply using $\epsilon_{p}$ so as to prevents $p_i$ from vanishing.
 Specifically, we set $p_i$ to be